Please ensure Javascript is enabled for purposes of website accessibility

 “A bond ladder is a portfolio of bonds, which have varying terms to maturity.
 Ben Graham advocated holding at least 25% of your investments in bonds, which I think is good advice.
 Investing in several bonds with different maturity rates—and dates—rather than in one bond with a single maturity date will minimize your interest rate risk and increase your liquidity and diversification.
 “To create a five-year bond ladder, for instance, you would buy a bond that matures in one year, another bond that matures in two years, then one in three years, four years, and finally five years.”

-The most important part of creating a bond ladder that will preserve your capital and work in a rising rate environment is that you only buy individual bonds or defined maturity bond funds.
+The most important part of creating a bond ladder that will preserve your capital is that you only buy individual bonds or defined maturity bond funds.

 Unlike standard bond funds, bond funds with maturity dates preserve the principal guarantee you get with individual bonds, or the promise that you’ll get your original investment back when the security matures.
 For most investors, BulletShares ETFs are the simplest way to construct a bond ladder.